VR-25/acc/README.md

   8. Daemon already running ("--daemon start")
   9. Daemon not running ("--daemon" and "--daemon stop")
   10. "--test" failed
+  11. Current (mA) out of range
+  12. install.sh failed to initialize acc or start accd

   Logs are exported automatically ("--log --export") on exit codes 1, 2, 7 and 10.